 - Get connected to the Baylor community and meet other first-generation college students at Baylor

 - Engage in the college experience and prepare to be successful academically in the fall and beyond

 - Take advantage of one-on-one support from Academic Mentors, Peer Leaders, and faculty/staff who will help guide you to success

 - Submit your FAFSA, TAFSA. or CSS profile

 - Be a first-time incoming college freshman or transfer student

-- Be available to move in on August 13, 2017 and participate in events throughout the fall semester
+- Be available to move in early and participate in events throughout the fall and spring semesters

-*Note: Baylor defines First Generation College Student as a student whose parents did not complete a four-year college degree.
-Older siblings having a four-year college degree do not disqualify students from the program.
+*Note: Baylor defines First-Generation College Student as a student whose parents did not complete a four-year college degree.
+Students can still be considered a first-generation college student with older siblings having a four-year college degree or attending college.